 The increasing competition in the dental market has changed the status quo in the past few years.
 More CAD/CAM systems have become open, and the focus is shifting towards software and app development, all while subscription fees are being decreased/removed.

 The intraoral scanner prices have gone down significantly, effectively reducing the financial obstacles, and many dentists worldwide are now considering getting their first scanner.

 As anything labeled “cheap,” even medical devices won’t avoid having their quality questioned.
 In our reviews, we often mention how these scanners feel and look.
 When it comes to accuracy, the discussion becomes more complicated, and the question of trueness and precision has to be answered by researchers.
 We share our objective and unbiased experience with daily use in clinical workflows with you: real-life patients and real-life cases.

 We have already tested most of these scanners, and new IOS are sent to us almost every month.
 Besides the standalone reviews of each scanner, we summarized our experiences in our IDS 2021 review.

 One Prep, Five Scanners

 As it’s the case with all of our iDD Compares posts, we present you with the same case as scanned by the same operator using multiple different scanners.
-In this particular case, Dr. Ahmad Al-Hassiny used these:
+In this particular case, I used these scanners: